noob-akk/Rubiks-Cube/README.md

 * Rendering is done in matplotlib.
 * Interaction window is limited to 2 seconds after entering the command and after the plot freezes.
 As long as your mouse is not released the plot doesn't freeze.
+* Score is number of edge and corner cubes at teh right position.
+So max score is 20.
+* Edge and corner cubies' score can be changed by `set_weights_edge_corner(self, edge, corner)`